Tademan21/alx-system_engineering-devops/README.md

-What is the shell objectivies
-to do the following activities
-What do the commands chmod, sudo, su, chown, chgrp do
+Create a script that switches the current user to the user Tade